The Gift That Unwrapped the Truth

 Lily laughed—until I turned to her.

 “Enjoy your Cartier ring.
 It’s the only thing real about you.
-With those overdrawn lips, the patchy contour, and the lash glue clinging on for dear life, you’re basically a walking filter fail.”
+With those overdrawn lips, patchy contour, and lash glue clinging on for dear life, you’re basically a walking filter fail.”

-I walked back to the dining room like it was a runway, heels clicking, head high.
+I walked back into the dining room like it was a runway—heels clicking, spine straight.

 “I spent three months saving for the gift you always said you wanted.”

-“I thought this family was worth it.
-But you’re just bullies in designer clothes.”
+“I thought this family was worth it too.
+Turns out, you’re just bullies in designer clothes.”

-The next day, Brandon showed up at my mom’s with a designer bag.
+The next day, Brandon showed up at my mom’s house with a designer bag.

 “This is your real gift,” he pleaded.
 “I didn’t think you’d actually be mad.
-My sister said it’d be hilarious.”
+Lily said it would be hilarious.”

 “There’s nothing funny about public humiliation,” I said, handing the bag back.